yaronn/blessed-contrib/README.md

 ## blessed-contrib

-A collection of [blessed](https://github.com/chjj/blessed) and  [drawille](https://github.com/madbence/node-drawille) custom widgets and samples.

 Build dashboards (or any other application) using ascii/ansi art and javascript.

 Friendly to terminals, ssh and developers.

+Extends [blessed](https://github.com/chjj/blessed) with custom  [drawille](https://github.com/madbence/node-drawille) and other widgets.

 **Contributors:**